 Easy DIY Skeleton “How To”…

 ↑ This is the necklace I found in the costume area of Dollarama.
 I used the beaded part to decorate the wreath above.
 (Also, there’s the “Happy Halloween” sign mentioned above, that was originally attached to the wooden jack-o-lantern decoration.) ↑

 ↑ Supplies : Plastic skull, two sticks, some string, some ribbon or rope, two pieces of cheese-cloth, a teabag.

-Method : Soak the cheese-cloth in strong brewed tea (to dye it).
+Method : Soak the cheese-cloth in strong brewed tea (to dye it and give it an aged look).
 Allow to dry.
-Tie sticks together with string, to form body and arms.
-Stick “neck” through cheese-cloth to form a cloak.
-Tie with ribbon or rope.
-Stick the head on the neck.
+Tie sticks together into a cross with string, to form body and arms.
+Thread “neck” through cheese-cloth to form a cloak.
+Tie a belt with ribbon or rope.
+Add the head onto the neck.
 Display in a vase or a potted plant. ↑